 It’s the nod to local flavours that takes the Royal Crescent’s afternoon tea up a level.
 Bath Chaps is a local delicacy – brine-pickled pork cheek that’s boiled and coated in breadcrumbs (think cooked ham) – and their bite-sized reworking of it is a triumph.
 Look out for the Royal Crescent’s perfectly sticky take on a Bath Bun (complete with ready-to-smear whipped cinnamon butter) and kaffir lime panna cotta topped with Bath Gin gel and a tiny crescent-shaped juniper biscuit.

-Photographs: Mai Davidson, Ian Boys, David Chalmers, Simon Dewhurst, Sopwell House Hotel
+Photographs: Victoria Harley, Mai Davidson, Ian Boys, David Chalmers, Simon Dewhurst, Sopwell House Hotel